-By finding fuzzy distances between the data point and the fuzzy hyperplanes, it is necessary to define a fuzzy membership function which determines the membership degree of the data point in each fuzzy hyperplane.
-Let us assume that $\Delta_{1}=(\delta_{1},\gamma_{1})$ and $\Delta_{2}=(\delta_{2},\gamma_{2})$ are fuzzy distances between a data point and the two hyperplanes $H_{1}$ and $H_{2}$, respectively.
-Then for an input data $x_{0}$, the degree that $x_{0}$ belongs to hyperplane $H_{1}$ is defined by the following membership function (by finding membership degrees for $H_{1}$, membership degrees for $H_{2}$ are easily obtainable):
+Using the fuzzy distances between a data point and the fuzzy hyperplanes, we define a fuzzy membership function which determines the membership degree of the data point to each class.
+Assume $\Delta_{1}=(\delta_{1},\gamma_{1})$ and $\Delta_{2}=(\delta_{2},\gamma_{2})$ are fuzzy distances between a data point and the two hyperplanes $H_{1}$ and $H_{2}$, respectively.
+For an input data $\pmb{x}_{0}$, the degree to which $\pmb{x}_{0}$ belongs to hyperplane $H_{1}$ is defined by the following membership function (knowing the membership degrees for $H_{1}$, the membership degrees for $H_{2}$ are easy to find):